henriklein/posts/_posts/econimics/2020-10-14-TheFutureOfMankind.md

 permalink: /:categories/:title
 ---

-# What humankind could archive if we stopped behaving like gods

 **Or society if we started working together, instead of fighting each other politically, economically and literally.**

 ![img](https://i.kym-cdn.com/entries/icons/mobile/000/026/738/future.jpg)